Walentalien/WikiRacer/README.md

 Implement better progress reporting and user feedback Here's a specific implementation plan to achieve these improvements:

-# Contribution GuideLine
+# Contribution Guideline
 Open for Contribution
 Looking for help with:
 - GUI Application
 - Path Finding/Link Processing Algorithm Improvement
-- Visualization of graph/ of graph creation (process)
+- Visualization of graph creation process

-- Adding relevance evaluation to make the process quicker
-- Caching/Caching logic
--
+## License

+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.